Know Your Rights & Be Counted

 The Regional Census Fund: Fall 2019

 The Regional Census Fund (RCF) is a collaboration between the City of Seattle, King County, and Seattle Foundation to provide $1 million in funding to help community organizations prepare for the 2020 Census.
 The RCF will help community-based organizations conduct outreach to historically under-counted populations.

-The application period for the first round of the RCF has closed.
-The next round of funding is expected to take place in Fall 2019.
+The application period for the second round of the RCF is now open!
 All King County-based 501(c)3 organizations conducting Census outreach are encouraged to apply.
 Funds will be administered by the Seattle Foundation.